stephengold/Garrett/README.md

 The camera orbits the red ball, which is its target.

 + drag with the left mouse button (LMB) to orbit the ball on 2 axes
-+ up-arrow key or mouse wheel to zoom out
++ equals key, plus key, or mouse wheel to zoom in
-+ down-arrow key or mouse wheel to zoom in
++ hyphen key, minus key, or mouse wheel to zoom out
 + "W" key to move the camera forward (toward the ball)
 + "S" key to move the camera backward (away from the ball)
 + left-arrow key or "A" key to orbit left (counter-clockwise, seen from above)